 Using the identifier component

-Use a background color darker than that of the footer. color to anchor the identifier to the bottom of the page and distinguish it from other site content.
-Use primary or base family background colors of grade 80 or higher, or black.
+- Use a background color darker than that of the footer.
+Anchor the identifier to the bottom of the page and distinguish it from other site content by adding a background color that is darker than the footer.
+Use primary or base family background colors of grade

 About [Official parent agency acronym]: Update the link text to include the department of agency’s official acronym.
 Link to the “About” page of your parent agency’s principal website.
 If your site includes multiple parents, include only the organization highest in the hierarchy in this link.

-Use the Spanish version if for Spanish-language sites.
+- Use the Spanish version for Spanish-language sites.
 If you have an official Spanish-language website, use the Spanish version of the identifier.